graphql/graphql-spec/spec/Section 3 -- Type System.md

 Enum type extensions have the potential to be invalid if incorrectly defined.

-1. The named type must already be defined and must be a Enum type.
+1. The named type must already be defined and must be an Enum type.
-3. All values of a Enum type extension must be unique.
+2. All values of an Enum type extension must be unique.
-4. All values of a Enum type extension must not already be a value of the original Enum.
+3. All values of an Enum type extension must not already be a value of the original Enum.
-5. Any directives provided must not already apply to the original Enum type.
+4. Any directives provided must not already apply to the original Enum type.

 ## Input Objects